Project Journal

 After two evenings of transferring paint into roughly 800 cups, we were done (and tired of doing it!) but it felt good to be beyond that task.
 Depending on how the painting process went, we could reuse some of the cups for a second use, or perhaps purchase additional paint for the second weekend of painting if needed.

-For more information, media contacts purchasing, email Howard Wright
+For more information, media contacts, or purchasing, email Howard Wright